Administration & Human Resources Director

-Dayle Wallien joined the NFF in November 2013 as the Pacific Northwest (PNW) Field Representative.
+Dayle Wallien joined the NFF in November 2013 and is is the Conservation Partnerships Director.
 Prior to joining the NFF, Dayle was the Executive Director of the Western Nebraska Community College Foundation.
-Dayle is an attorney and spent 9 years in a private law practice, in Fairbanks, Alaska, and in Scottsbluff, Nebraska, where she focused on business law, environmental law, and litigation.
+Dayle is an attorney and spent nine years in a private law practice, in Fairbanks, Alaska, and in Scottsbluff, Nebraska, where she focused on business law, environmental law, and litigation.
 Before attending law school, Dayle worked for the U.S Forest Service, in the Range Department, on the Okanogan National Forest and then as an Initial Attack Firefighter on the Malheur National Forest Rappel Crew in eastern Oregon.
 Read more...

 Dayle earned a Juris Doctorate from the University of Washington School of Law and a Bachelor’s in Physical Geography, Natural Resources Management, with a minor in Environmental Studies.
 When she is not at work or volunteering, Dayle enjoys distance running, hiking, mountaineering and skiing, usually in a National Forest.